 - the use of behavioural science to systematically improve the effectiveness of laws, market instruments and social interventions;

-Developing particularly the second of these themes, Dr Amanda Kennedy is currently leading a three-year $375,000 ARC Discovery Early Career Researcher Award project entitled 'Effective systems for managing intractable natural resource conflict'.
-This research focuses upon experiences of land use conflict where mineral and gas extraction are concerned, and examines from an environmental justice perspective the extent to which existing regulatory frameworks are equipped to manage such conflict.
-This research focuses upon conflict concerning land use where the extraction of minerals (such as coal) and gas are a focus.
-It explores the development of social conflict over resource use through a series of regional case studies (including Bulga in NSW, the Liverpool Plains and Narrabri in north-west NSW and Tara in southern QLD), each of which have involved the extraction of either coal or coal seam gas in areas traditionally dominated by other land uses (e.g. agriculture).
-Through stakeholder interviews and detailed analysis of case law, statute and other sources, the case studies illustrate that contemporary regulatory frameworks fail to apply principles of environmental justice.The research proposes systems for managing intractable land use conflicts, underpinned by the principles of environmental justice.
+Dr Amanda Kennedy led a three-year $375,000 ARC Discovery Early Career Researcher Award project entitled 'Effective systems for managing intractable natural resource conflict'.
+This research focuses upon experiences of land use conflict where mineral and gas extraction are concerned.
+This examined the extent to which regulatory frameworks are equipped to manage such conflict.
+This research explored social conflict over resource use through regional case studies (including Bulga in NSW, the Liverpool Plains and Narrabri in north-west NSW and North-Central Pennsylvania in the USA).
+Through stakeholder interviews and analysis of case law, statute and other sources, the case studies illustrate that regulatory frameworks fail to apply principles of environmental justice.The research proposes systems for managing intractable land use conflicts, underpinned by the principles of environmental justice.

 Rural Social Justice

 Rural social justice issues exist in many forms, including inequity of access to resources for less advantaged (notably indigenous) people, and the too-frequent inability of rural and regional citizens to obtain equivalent legal and other services to their urban counterparts.
 The issues we have researched include:

 - the use of legal doctrines to support the protection of indigenous knowledge, including culture, stories and secrets; and

 - improving rural access to professional support and resources, and to support rural professionals.